 If he is losing or not gaining weight, appears dehydrated, or is regressing to the bottle and not regaining interest in eating, then it’s time to see the doctor.

-Common Reasons Babies Won’t Eat
+5 Reasons Your Baby Won’t Eat

 I’ve seen many babies who won’t eat in my career as a pediatric nutritionist.
 Often, by the time I see them, they are in a pattern of not eating and their growth is faltering.

 When we get to the root of the challenges, several things have come together to create the issue.

 Let’s take a look:5 Reasons Your Baby Refuses to Eat. #babyfood #firstfoods #startingsolids #healthyeating Click To Tweet

-Your Baby is Constipated
+#1: Your Baby’s Constipated

 When babies transition from a liquid diet and start to eat solid foods, constipation can set in.
 Liquids such as breast milk or infant formula are fairly easy to digest and absorb in the intestines.

 I had a similar experience with one of my kids.
 When my first born transitioned from breast milk to solids, we had a heck of a time with constipation.

-Your Baby is Bored with Food
+#2: Your Baby’s Bored with Food

 Recently, I met a child who, at the age of 22 months, was still eating baby food.
 You could say by this point, he was hooked on smooth purees and was very disinterested in textured food other than crunchy crackers and cereals.

 Pureed foods are great and many babies love them.
 Some babies love them too much, getting hooked on them.

-By 7 months, most babies should be moving on to more texture, flavor and food experiences.
+After you introduce solids, and by 7 months, most babies should be moving on to more texture, flavor and food experiences.
 In other words, this is the typical age for an upgrade.

 Holding them back when they are developmentally ready to move on can delay their overall developmental progress, including language skills, self-confidence and of course, nutrition.

 One study showed that children who didn’t move on to more textured foods like chopped table food and finger foods by 9 months showed significant picky eating later on at 7 years of age.

 Skip to chopped table foods or try a baby led weaning approach, instead.
 Boredom may be a sign your baby needs more texture, flavors, and more autonomy with self-feeding.

-Your Baby is in Pain
+#3: Your Baby’s in Pain